March 13, 2026

 How Do You Inspect the Airframe Before Flight?

 Airframe inspection verifies the physical integrity of every structural and moving component on the aircraft.
-Start at the top of the drone and work systematically downward and outward so nothing is skipped.
+Start at the top of the drone and work systematically downward and outward — propellers first, then motors, then the body and arms, then landing gear and gimbal.
+Any crack, looseness, or abnormal resistance is a no-fly condition.

 Next, check each motor by spinning it slowly by hand.
 Smooth, free rotation with no grit or grinding indicates good bearing condition.
 Resistance or rough spots suggest bearing wear that will worsen under load.
 Inspect motor mounts for any looseness — a motor that separates in flight is an unrecoverable failure.